-Platted and used for burials in 1913, the Clark County Cemetery is the earliest resource remaining in the nominated property associated with the Clark County Poor Farm and marks the beginning of the period of significance.
+Platted and used for burials in 1913, the Clark County Cemetery is the earliest resource remaining on the nominated property and marks the beginning of the period of significance.
 Records reviewed and collected by Rose Marie Harshman, Kitty R. Oman, and Mary Snell indicate that approximately 200 burials took place in the cemetery between 1913 and 1937.
-CXXVII Although several poor farm residents were buried in the cemetery, many of the burials are not associated with the poor farm.
-Funerals and burial in the county farm cemetery were provided by Clark County for anyone whose relatives were unable to pay, up to \$35.
-CXXVIII Often, transients, or those with no family or no known family who died were also buried at the county cemetery.
+126 Although several poor farm residents were buried in the cemetery, many of the burials are not actually associated with the poor farm.
+As such funerals and burial in the county farm cemetery were provided by Clark County for anyone whose relatives were unable to pay, up to \$35.127 Often, transients, or those with no family or no known family were also buried at the county cemetery.
 Clark County negotiated deals with five local funeral homes to provide a basic funeral service, a simple, lidded pine coffin, and transportation of the body to the cemetery.
 Limber Funeral Home and Knapp's funeral home provided the majority of burials.
-CXXVIII The grave markers were county-issued, metal stakes.
-An access road/path was completed from NE 68th Street to access the site in 1966.
-Reports indicate that several bodies were later transferred to other cemeteries by descendants who had funds to provide a different burial place.
-CXXIII
+128 The grave markers were county-issued, metal stakes.
+An access road/path was completed